ivantolic/cryptography_project/README.md

 The application uses AES-GCM for encrypted messages.

 AES-GCM provides:

-- confidentiality
+* confidentiality
-- integrity
+* integrity
-- authentication
+* authentication

 If an attacker changes the ciphertext, nonce, counter, sender, or receiver data, decryption fails and the message is rejected.

+The sender, receiver, and counter are used as associated data.
+This means they are not hidden, but they are protected from modification.

 ---